Valais: Tertiary sector

+The Hörnli rout's popularity has led to overcrowding on the several routes have become an issue and guides and local authorities have struggled with how to regulate the numbers.
+In 2015 the Hörnli hut became the first of the mountain shelters in Europe to limit beds due to over use by tourists.
+On the other hand, the Solvay Hut is located on a ridge at 4003 m can be used only in a case of emergency.
+It was built in 1917, 52 years after the first ascent of the Matterhorn via that ridge.
+It was named after Ernest Solvay, who helped fund construction with a donated 20,000 francs donation in 1904.
+It was rebuilt in 1966 and the emergency radio-telephone was installed in 1976.

+There are also sections with fixed ropes on parts of the route to help any climbers using the route, but it must be remembered that some deaths have occurred on this rout over the years.

 Transport

 The only natural low-elevation access to Valais is via the banks of Lake Geneva, which have several railways and highways leading towards Martigny, Sion, and the rest of the canton.
 The major axis is on the north side of the lake and passes via Lausanne and Vevey in the canton of Vaud.
 From there runs the A9 motorway and the Simplon Railway, ultimately leading to Italy via the Simplon Pass and Simplon Tunnel respectively.
 On the south side of Lake Geneva, from the French border, is only a highway and the historical Tonkin Railway, now operating in Valais only.

 The canton is surrounded by high mountains, but some major mountain passes connect it with the rest of Europe.
-The main road passes are those of the Grimsel (towards the canton of Bern and the Swiss Plateau), the Furka (Uri), the Nufenen (Ticino), the Simplon and the Great St. Bernard (Italy), and the Forclaz and the Morgins (France).
+The main road passes are the Grimsel (towards the canton of Bern and the Swiss Plateau), the Furka (Uri), the Nufenen (Ticino), the Simplon and the Great St. Bernard (Italy), and the Forclaz and the Morgins (France).
 Also notable are the historical and pedestrian passes of the Sanetsch, Rawil, Gemmi, and the Lötschberg, connecting Valais with the Swiss Plateau, through the Bernese Oberland.

-The Lötschberg, together with the Simplon, is one of the main north-south axes of Switzerland.
+The Lötschberg, together with the Simplon, is one of the main north–south axes of Switzerland.
 The historical Lötschberg Railway opened in 1913.
 It connects directly Brig to the Swiss Plateau across the Bernese Alps, via Spiez in the canton of Bern, through the high-elevation Lötschberg Tunnel.
 In 2007, the importance of that axis was further increased with the opening of the low-elevation Lötschberg Base Tunnel, the first high-speed railway connecting Valais to Bern, following essentially the same route, but at the level of the plains.
-The Lötschberg Base Tunnel was the longest land tunnel in the world when opened, and seen as a revolution, finally opening up Valais to northern Switzerland.
+The Lötschberg Base Tunnel was the longest land tunnel in the world when opened, finally opening up Valais to northern Switzerland.
 The summit railway, through the historical tunnel, is still used for regional traffic and car transportation across the Lötschberg.
 The old train line is popular for its highly scenic sections in both cantons on either side of the old tunnel.